skcloudlab/azure-avd-automation/README.md

 | logicapp | Logic App workflow samples |
 | diagrams | Architecture diagrams |

+## Start Here

+1. Read the architecture overview in `/docs/architecture.md`
+2. Review the automation flow in `/docs/workflow.md`
+3. Review the Terraform root in `/terraform`
+4. Explore reusable modules in `/modules`
+5. Check the sample orchestration flows in `/logicapp`

 ## Automation Layers

 The solution is built in four automation layers: